ITermiTI/TextApp/README.md

 # Text App

-## This is simple text web application using ASP.NET CORE
+## This is a simple text web application using ASP.NET CORE

 ### Description
 Simple authentication and authorization process was implemented.
 After successful login you will be redirected to your texts sorted by date of addition (newest at the top).
 You can add more texts in another tab.
-There is also a simple user info in the footer.
-AS an administrator you have one extra tab, where all the texts entered by the users, are.
+There is also a simple user info in the footer.As an administrator you have one extra tab, where one can find all the texts entered by the users.

 ### Installation
-Run the download code in your Visual Studio 2019 IDE.
-You have to have SQL Server installed and enter your credentials in appconfig.json file.
+Download the code -> Enter your database SQL Server credentials in appsettings.json -> Run the code -> Enjoy the App!

-Default value is the main sa user and no password.
-The database will deploy itself.
-Enjoy the app!
+#### Entering credentials to your database

+Default - by default the app will try to cpnnect to localhost as an sa user with no passwords.

+          "dbconn": "server=.;database=TextAppDb;Trusted_Connection=True;MultipleActiveResultSets=True;" - in "server=" enter your server name, add field "Password=" for password and "User Id=" for username.

+Custom - in fields YOURUSERNAME, YOURPASSWORD, YOURSERVERNAME enter your credentials for your user in your server.

+    "dbconn": "User Id=YOURUSERNAME;Password=YOURPASSWORD;server=YOURSERVERNAME;database=TextAppDb;Trusted_Connection=True;MultipleActiveResultSets=True;"
+jeżeli

-### Insides
+### Insides -> Application UI

 #### Welcome screen